 You can also try out one of the water taxis where you can travel via the city’s waterways.
 You can also cycle around the city streets and rental passes can be bought from the Citi Bike app or from one of the kiosks.

-You can also make use of the super-touristy Hop-On-Hop-Off bus, which is perfect for the New York places to visit and getting your bearings in a new city.
+You can also make use of the super-touristy Hop-On-Hop-Off bus, which is perfect for all the incredible places to visit in New York and to get your bearings.
 Finally, pop on your walking shoes and head out into the concrete jungle just like a true New Yorker.